 Cauldron Cautions!

 - as flame begins to sputter out, use the cauldron lid to completely extinguish the flame. - never add alcohol to a cauldron with even the tiniest flame!
-The tiniest flame can instantly ignite fresh alcohol. - once flame is completely out, pour in more alcohol and relight. - don't try to burn slips of paper in a cauldron fire it just makes a soggy mess. - cleanup is a challenge.
-The longer the cauldron burns, the more the salt hardens.
-A chisel or screwdriver is often needed.
+The tiniest flame can instantly ignite fresh alcohol.

 Flaming Cauldron (pg 2)